Bernard of Clairvaux

 On the death of Pope Honorius II in 1130, a schism arose in the church.
 Bernard was a major proponent of Pope Innocent II, arguing effectively for his legitimacy over the Antipope Anacletus II.

-In 1139, Bernard attended the Second Council of the Lateran and criticized Peter Abelard vocally.
-Bernard advocated crusades in general and convinced many to participate in the unsuccessful Second Crusade, notably through a famous sermon at Vézelay (1146).
+The abbot advocated crusades in general and convinced many to participate in the unsuccessful Second Crusade, notably through a famous sermon at Vézelay (1146).

 Bernard was canonized just 21 years after his death by Pope Alexander III.
 In 1830 Pope Pius VIII declared him a Doctor of the Church.